• Skip to primary navigation

 Instructions

-• Place chocolate, cacao, salt and brown sugar in the bowl of a food processor fitted with the blade attachment.
+• Place chocolate, cocoa, salt and brown sugar in the bowl of a food processor fitted with the blade attachment.
 Process until uniform consistency, about 2 minutes.
 Store in an airtight container for up to three months at room temperature.

 • To cook, heat milk of choice to a simmer.
 Add vanilla and mix, whisking to combine.
 Continue whisking until all chocolate is melted and incorporated.